Zandirin/Aurora/README.md

 - Lighthouse chrome extension gives high scores for performance & SEO and a perfect score for accessibility.
   ![Lighthouse Extension Screenshot](assets/images/README-images/lighthouse.png)
 - w3 CSS validator finds no errors in the CSS.
+Found out there was an error with missing units in the CSS, I remedied this by reformatting the button that was causing the issue, as the same button had another issue wherein it was resizing as you hovered over it, causing the container it is in to expand and shrink when mousing over it.
+CSS validator now once again checks no errors at all.
+Error was fixed by removing the padding sizes from the hover as they were no longer needed, however, if they were needed, to fix the error I was missing "rem" from the end of the second measurement.
   ![w3 CSS Validator Screenshot](assets/images/README-images/w3-css-check.png)
 - w3 HTML validator shows only one error and that is a div that creates the hamburger button on smaller screens.
+After receiving feedback, errors were found in the html validator, they were due to recent changes to the way I had programmed the contact form, I had previously programmed it wrong and therefore had to make some drastic edits, but I seem to have slipped up in my testing and missed some closing tags from the old system and some HTML formatting where I had the input elements inside the label tags, I have now moved the input elements out of the label tags and removed the closing p tags that were flagging errors.
+There was also a trailing / in my head's meta section which I have removed from the code and now the HTML validator checks clean except for the div which is required for my hamburger button to function
   ![w3 HTML Validator Screenshot](assets/images/README-images/w3-html-check.png)

 ## **Bugs**